derpferd/semeval-2018-task2/hopper/README.md

 This file contains the Random Model.
 This model returns a random emoji as its prediction.

-## model_unigram_baseline.py
+## model_naive_bayes_baselines.py

-This model will use a language model per emoji and train each on the tweets given for that emoji.
-To predict the model will choose the emoji who's language model returns the highest probability.
+There are two similar Naive Bayes models.
+Both use a bags of words filtering out infrequently used words.
+One model uses a [Multinomial Naive Bayes](http://scikit-learn.org/stable/modules/naive_bayes.html#multinomial-naive-bayes) algorithm and the other uses a [Bernoulli Naive Bayes](http://scikit-learn.org/stable/modules/naive_bayes.html#bernoulli-naive-bayes) algorithm.